nci logo

 • Specific click-by-click instructions for creating individual selection statements were given in previous tutorials (see Frequency Exercise 1a).
 Use those techniques to create three selection statements.
 Be sure to consider the following before making your selections:

 • Selection statements reduce the number of records included in an analysis based on specific variables.
 If no selection statements are made on the Selection Tab, all records in the database will be included.
-In this exercise, we want to calculate survival rates for regional stage female breast cancer.
+In this exercise, we want to calculate survival for regional stage female breast cancer.
 Therefore, we need a statement selecting based on stage, sex, and cancer site.

 • Select Edit next to the Case Selection box to open the Case Selection window.